Updated: Oct 10, 2022

 In short, we're using the entire surface area of our hand, not just our wrists:

 We are always pushing the hands firmly into our mat.
 The firm push engages the muscles all the way up from the fingers to the shoulders and down the back and this activity helps us become strong and stable in each of our poses.
+We are effectively using the floor to create muscular activation.

 NOTE: In "advanced" inversions like handstand, or hand balances like crow or any full weight bearing it is encouraged to have the finger tips down, second knuckle lifted then the base knuckle (in green on the graphic) anchored down - like spidered legs, this is often cued as spider fingers during a class.
 This is because our fingers do a lot of the "steering" in an inversion and provide our stability.
 This technique isn't essential if you're not doing inversions or hand balances but it is nice to be aware of this progression.